wilhelser/bowtie-vagrant/README.md

 $ vagrant package --output bowtie.box
 ```

-Login to [Hashicorp Atlas](https://atlas.hashicorp.com/) and upload a new version for the virtualbox provider.
+Login to [Vagrant Cloud](https://app.vagrantup.com/theinfiniteagency) and upload a new version for the `virtualbox` provider.
+You will then need to return to the version list and release it to make it public.